On the dimension distortion under fractionally smooth mappings: Intermediate dimensions under compactly H older mappings

 \begin{remark} ~ \begin{enumerate} \item [(i)] We emphasize that the approach we took for the sum over blue cubes with ancestors in $V$, i.e. over $V_B'$, would not work on the sum over blue cubes $V_B^{\text{orig}}$ in $\mathcal{Q}_\delta$.
 That is because the bound on their number from \eqref{eq:1}, \eqref{eq:2}, the bound on the diameters of images by $\delta_Y$, and \eqref{eq: δ in f(E)} would yield with the right-hand side being potentially very large for small $\delta$.

 \item [(ii)] Comparing our terminology to that of Kaufman, red and blue cubes correspond to ``major'' and ``minor'' cubes in \cite{Kaufman}.
 Due to the nature of the intermediate dimension, requiring a lower bound on the diameters of covering sets, we had to introduce the class of green cubes to account for sets in the target that are not too large, but are \textit{too small}.
-This is not necessary when investigating the distortion of the upper box-counting dimension, and thus a similar notion was not needed in \cite{Kaufman}. \end{enumerate} \end{remark}
+This is not necessary when investigating the distortion of the upper box-counting dimension, and thus a similar notion was not needed in \cite{Kaufman}.
+We also note that ``critical'' in \cite{Kaufman} corresponds to ``red cubes with blue or green descendants'' in our language, which is, however, not a necessary notion for our argument.